bioinformatist/my_website/content/post/perl-oneliners.md

 +++
-date = "2017-02-09T14:27:55+08:00"
+title = "Perl oneliners for Bioinformatics"

-title = "Perl oneliners for Bioinformatics" tags = ['Perl'] categories = []
+date = 2017-02-09T14:27:55
-highlight = true
+lastmod = 2018-05-21T00:00:00
-math = false
+draft = false

-image = ""
+tags = ["Perl"]
 summary = "Here I place some Perl-oneliners (may be not common used) by me.
 You can use them to modify, count , summarize or change file type on plain-text (like fastx)."
 +++

 To use most of one-liners in this post, you should: